On this page

 Billing Overview

-• Billing Modes
+• Billing modes

 • Billing items

-The billing items of SecMaster consist of the service edition, ECS quota, and a value-added package, which includes large screen, intelligent analysis, and security orchestration.
+The billing items of SecMaster consist of the service edition, ECS quota, and a value-added package, which includes large screen, security analysis, and security orchestration.
 For details about SecMaster billing items and calculation formulas, see Billing Items.

 Different billing calculation formulas are used based on billing modes.
 For details about billing examples, see Billing Examples.

-• Renewal
+• Renewals

 Once the yearly/monthly SecMaster expires, it cannot work.
 If you want to continue using SecMaster, you need to renew it within the specified period, or all configurations in workspaces will be deleted and data may be lost.
 You can enable auto-renewal for SecMaster or manually renew it before it expires.
 For more details about renewal, see Overview.